Agustín Sancho

-Agustín Sancho Agustina (18 July 1896 – 25 August 1960) was a Spanish footballer who played as a midfielder for FC Barcelona in the 1920s.
+Agustín Sancho Agustina (18 July 1896 – 25 August 1960) was a Spanish professional footballer who played as a midfielder.

 Club career

-Born in Benlloc (province of Castellon, Valencia), he moved to Sants in Barcelona as a child, and there he played for various clubs in the neighborhood such as Gladiator de Sants, who was later effectively relaunched as the CE Sants.
-His good performance with Sants aroused the interest of the main Barcelona clubs and, although he had a pre-agreement with RCD Espanyol, he joined Barcelona in 1916, for whom he played in the next 12 seasons (Sept 1922-23, because he returned to Sants to defend the newly founded UE Sants).
+Born in Benlloc (province of Castellon, Valencia), Sancho moved to Sants in Barcelona as a child, and there he played for various clubs in the neighborhood such as Gladiator de Sants, who was later effectively relaunched as the CE Sants.
+His good performance with Sants aroused the interest of the main Barcelona clubs and, although he had a pre-agreement with RCD Espanyol, he joined Barcelona in 1916, for whom he played in the next 12 seasons (Sept 1922–23, because he returned to Sants to defend the newly founded UE Sants).
 He was a member of the legendary FC Barcelona team, coached by Jack Greenwell, that also included Paulino Alcántara, Sagibarba, Ricardo Zamora and Josep Samitier, and together with them, he helped Barcelona to win 9 Catalan championships and four Copa del Rey titles in 1920, 1922, 1925 and 1926.
-In the 1925 final, Sancho scored Barça's second goal of the night in a 2-0 win over Arenas Club de Getxo.
+In the 1925 final, Sancho scored Barça's second goal of the night in a 2–0 win over Arenas Club de Getxo.

 Annoyed after receiving criticism, especially for his overweight, Sancho asked to leave Barcelona in June 1922, returning to his origins, Sants, where he signed for UE Sants, a new-born club from the merger of FC Internacional and his former club, Unió Esportiva Sants.
 The Sansense club also offered him a job as a construction contractor for the City Council of Barcelona, because throughout his career, Sancho had combined football with his work as a bricklayer, since professionalism was not recognized in Spain until the end of the 1920s.
 Sancho spent only a season at Sants as the leaders of FC Barcelona convinced him to rejoin Barça in June 1923.

 International career

-He appeared in the Spain national team for the 1920 Summer Olympics, featuring in two matches against Belgium and Italy; Spain won the silver medal.
+Sancho appeared in the Spain national team for the 1920 Summer Olympics, featuring in two matches against Belgium and Italy; Spain won the silver medal.
 He earned a third and last cap on 16 December 1923 in a friendly against Portugal.

-As a Barcelona player, he was summoned to play for the Catalonia national team, being a member of the team that won the 1923-24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
-Sancho was a starter in both games of the infamous final against a Castile/Madrid XI, helping Catalonia to a 3-2 win in the replay to assure the team's second title of the competition.
+As a Barcelona player, he was summoned to play for the Catalonia national team, being a member of the team that won the 1923–24 Prince of Asturias Cup, an inter-regional competition organized by the RFEF.
+Sancho was a starter in both games of the infamous final against a Castile/Madrid XI, helping Catalonia to a 3–2 win in the replay to assure the team's second title of the competition.